Blockchain-Garage-Capgemini-Invent/ipanema/README.md

 Ipanema is a platform that enables banks to grant loans via the Celo blockchain to their customers.
 The platform provides a frontend for customers to start loan requests and a backend that simulates a banking infrastructure.
 Loans can be provided in the stablecoins that are offered by the Celo blockchain.

 ### The Problem
-Decentralized finance platforms recorded a fast development and a giant growth in user base the last years.
-Due to the decentralization and the missing KYC tools, traditional banks stayed away from using the new platforms.
-Currently, there is no way for a bank to grant a loan in a cryptocurrency via a blockchain.
-For the users of decentralized platforms, there is no way to get a loan without having to put assets as collateral into a smart contract.
+In the last years decentralized finance protocols that work independent from banks and the traditional infrastructure recorded a giant development.
+The new platforms use blockchains like Ethereum as core infrastructure and enable users to transfer values in the form of digital token.
+Many financial services are rebuilt by DeFi but due to the missing authentification tools, loans can only be provided if a collateral is locked up in a smart contract.
+Parallel to this traditional banks implemented online banking applications that offer a user-friendly frontend, while relying on legacy infrastructure.

-Ipanema solves this issues by building a bridge between banks and DeFi users.
+The lack in providing loans is a large opportunity for banks.
+Ipanema solves this issues by building a bridge between banks and authenticated DeFi users.

 ## 🧑‍💻 Technologies